peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

 - It MUST be opaque to receiving Clients.
 - It MUST be made unguessable through the use of cryptographic randomness.
+- It MUST be used once.
-- It MUST be used once and for a short time.
+- It MUST have a short validity period.

 The **Nonce Issuer** MUST satisfy the following requirements: